MicrosoftDocs/entra-docs/docs/external-id/customers/concept-custom-extensions.md

 ## Token issuance start event

-The token issuance start event is triggered once a user completes all of their authentication challenges, and a security token is about to be issued.
+The token issuance start event is triggered once a user completes all of their authentication challenges and a security token is about to be issued.

 When users authenticate to your application with Microsoft Entra ID, a security token is returned to your application.
 The security token contains claims that are statements about the user, such as name, unique identifier, or application roles.
 Beyond the default set of claims that are contained in the security token, you can define your own custom claims from external systems using a REST API you develop.